alexandreborges/malwoverview/README.md

                      totals.Thus, you need to edit the malwoverview.py and insert your VT API.
-      -a HYBRIDANALYSIS  (optional) query Hybrid Analysis database for general report.Thus, you need to edit the malwoverview.py and insert your HA API and secret.
+      -a HYBRIDANALYSIS  (optional) query Hybrid Analysis database for general report.
+Use the -e option to specify which environment are looking for the associate report because the sample can have been submitted to a different environment that you are looking for.
+Thus, you need to edit the malwoverview.py and insert your HA API and secret.
       -p PUBKEY      (optional) use this option if you have a public Virus Total API.
 It forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of